 All about the French phrase "S'te plaît"

-Are included a complete guide of what it is and how you can use it in a conversation with an audio example.
-But that’s not all, we also added super useful stuff like dialogue example, slow pronunciation audio, synonym and more!
+Get prepared to discover everything you want to know about the basic French sentence "S'te plaît".
+More precisely, it includes a complete definition of what it is and how you can use it in a dialogue with an audio example.
+But that's not all, we also added some useful stuff like slow pronunciation audio, synonyms, dialogue example and more!

 Translation in English